gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

   |> filter(fn: (r) => r["gateway"] == "dancing-daffodil-cheetah")
   |> filter(fn: (r) => r["region"] == "US915")
   |> filter(fn: (r) => r["_field"] == "distance" or r["_field"] == "rssi")
-  |> keep(columns: ["_time", "_value", "_field", "device", "gateway", "region"])
+  |> keep(columns: ["_time", "_value", "_field", "device", "gateway"])
 ```
 :::tip
-This is a fairly simple setup, but you may still have problems.
-We're nerds, usually don't work right the first time, and that's OK.
-Check to make sure your queries in InfluxDB match your Device Names, Gateway, and Region.
-If you just copy/paste exactly what I put, you're not going to see anything.By far the fastest way to debug on your own is to feed in messages from Node-RED debug and InfluxDB,  and drop screenshots into ChatGPT/Cursor/Grok etc.
+These are all fairly simple queries, but you may still have problems.
+We're nerds, and nerd stuff usually don't work right the first time.
+That's OK.
+If you have problems, start by checking to make sure your queries in InfluxDB match your Device Names, Gateway, and Region.
+If you just copy/paste exactly what I put, you're not going to see anything because it'll be looking for my `DEVICE NAME`, in this case `LDDS 3`.
+By far the fastest way to debug on your own is to feed in messages from Node-RED debug and InfluxDB,  and drop screenshots into ChatGPT/Cursor/Grok etc.
 :::

 ### C. Grafana Dashboards